NLnetLabs/rpki-doc/source/krill/multi-user/authorization.rst

 .. versionadded:: v0.9.0

-This page summarized the different ways that Krill supports for restricting access to *named users* that login to Krill.
+This page summarizes the different ways that Krill supports for restricting access to *named users* that login to Krill.
 For backward compatibility, users that authenticate with the secret token are given unrestricted access to Krill.